 All intakes and logs of client services are kept in an office that is locked at all times.
 Once a coordinated entry is processed into the database, all paperwork is either shredded or kept in a locked filing cabinet to which only specific staff have access.
-The database is HMIS compliant, capturing all required data and allowing our agency to work with HUD and local homeless service providers without sharing identifying/confidential client data.
+The database is HMIS compliant, capturing all required data and allowing our agency to work with HUD and local homeless service providers without sharing identifying client data or compromising confidentiality.
+Staff and volunteers providing direct services can access Apricot from any location to update client data immediately to ensure all services provided are captured, smoothly coordinated, and not duplicated.
+All Apricot users are provided with thorough training on how to appropriately use the database to protect client confidentiality and to guarantee that data is secure and accurately recorded.